wp-plugins/what-template-file-am-i-viewing/readme.txt

 1. Download the plugin

-2. Upload the `what-template` folder to your `/wp-content/plugins/` directory.
+2. Upload the `what-template-file-am-i-viewing` folder to your `/wp-content/plugins/` directory.
 3. Active the plugin in the plugin menu panel in your administration area.